How To Paint a Wood Pool Deck in 10 Quick Steps

 The traditional handheld brush can get the job done, but going this route will be an exercise in tedium.
 While it’s true that hand brushes are the most affordable means of painting anything, there is a value compromise that comes with this approach.

-It’s a matter of deciding what worth you put on your time.
+It’s a matter of deciding what worth you put into your time.
 A brush may be half the price of a roller, for example, but it may take four times longer to use.

 To that end, the decisions may become very simple for painters who want to go the manual route.
 A roller will probably be the way to go.
 Rollers are moderately priced and extremely effective.
 Though they do require a degree of finesse and technique to master, once you get into the groove with them, they can be an excellent way to paint anything.